-Amortization of intangible assets mortization of ngible liabilities
+Amortization of ntangible assets zation of e liabilities

-Remainder of 2014 \$ 233 \$ 135
+Remainder of 2017 \$ 27 \$ 72

-2015 \$ 56 \$ 115
+2018 \$ 33 \$ 90

-2016 \$ 33 \$ 101
+2019 \$ 31 \$ 27

-2017 \$ 33 \$ 96
+2020 \$ 31 \$ 26

-2018 \$ 31 \$ 90
+2021 \$ 31 \$ 24

-4. Other Assets
+5. Other Assets

 In July 2010, the Company entered into a low-income housing partnership (the Partnership) as the limited partner, holding a 99.9% interest in the Partnership.
 The Partnership is a variable interest entity (VIE), with the purpose of developing and operating low-income housing rental properties.
 Recovery of the Company's investment is accomplished through the utilization of low-income housing tax credits and the tax benefits of Partnership losses.
 The general partner, who holds a 0.1% interest in the Partnership, is an unrelated third party and is responsible for controlling and managing the business and financial operation of the Partnership.
 As the Company does not have the power to direct the activities that most significantly impact the Partnership's economic performance, the Company is not the primary beneficiary and therefore, does not consolidate the Partnership.
-As of March 31, 2014, the assets of the unconsolidated Partnership totaled approximately \$400 million.
 The Company does not provide financial support to the Partnership that it was not previously contractually obligated to provide.

 The Company has accounted for its investment in the Partnership using the effective yield method.
 The risk of loss of the Company's investment in the Partnership is considered low as an affiliate of the general partner has provided certain guarantees of tax credits and minimum annual returns.
+For the three months ended March 31, 2017 and 2016, the Company recognized a reduction to income tax expense of \$8 million and \$9 million, respectively.
 The Company's maximum exposure to loss related to the Partnership is the unamortized investment balance.
-The following table provides information as of March 31, 2014 (in millions):
+The following table provides information related to this Partnership (in millions):

+March 31, 2017 Decen nber 31, 2016

-Unamortized investment balance classified as Other Assets Remaining commitments classified as Other Liabilities Maximum exposure to loss \$ 361 \$ 18 \$ 361
+Unamortized investment balance classified as Other Assets \$ 179 \$ 196

+Maximum exposure to loss \$ 179 \$ 196